zhiyingfang2022/llm-d/PROJECT.md

 ### Design and Code Review

-We use a lightweight change approval process process:
+We use a lightweight change approval process:

 #### Features that include public APIs, behavior between components, or new core components / subsystems